pako8101/pako8101/README.md

 About Me 👋
 Hi there!
-I'm a Junior Java Programmer and a freelancer passionate about building efficient and scalable software solutions.
+I'm a  Java Programmer and a freelancer passionate about building efficient and scalable software solutions.
 I also have strong skills in JavaScript, HTML & CSS, React, and MySQL, which I leverage to create dynamic web applications and user-friendly designs.

 What I Do 💻
 Java Development: Building robust backend systems and applications.